Shooting At Alabama McDonald’s Leaves One Dead, Four Injured

 One person was reported dead and four others were hurt after a gunman opened fire at a McDonald’s restaurant near Auburn University in Alabama.

 Citing preliminary reports from Auburn police and Fox News, local network WSTB Radio wrote that the incident took place at around 2:30 a.m. on Sunday when the gunman, who has yet to be identified by authorities, entered the McDonald’s near the Auburn campus and began shooting.
-Names of the victim have yet to be released, but the report added that the sole fatality was a 20-year-old man from the city of Tuskegee, Alabama.
+Names of the victims have yet to be released, but the report added that the sole fatality was a 20-year-old man from the city of Tuskegee, Alabama.
 The wounded individuals included a 21-year-old male Auburn student originally from Hilton Head, South Carolina, two teenage boys aged 16- and 17-years-old, and a 19-year-old woman.

 As further noted by WSTB Radio, the three teenagers who were injured all hailed from Opelika, Alabama.
 The 16-year-old boy’s wounds were reported as “serious,” while the other two teens and the 21-year-old Auburn student had “non-life-threatening” injuries, according to police.